Particular/docs.particular.net/transports/selecting.md

 ### When to select this transport

-- For a better a guarantee that the queuing technology is available for applications to send messages.
+- For a better guarantee that the queuing technology is available for applications to send messages.
 - When running a Windows environment on-premises and unable to invest in licenses or training for other technologies.
 - When distributed transactions are required to guarantee consistency of data with respect to message handling.